How to use the MAX function

 and returns 50.

-11. MAX function second-highest number based on a condition
+11. Second-highest number based on a condition

 This example demonstrates a formula that extracts the second largest number based on a condition applied to an adjacent column.
 The data table is: